euctrl-pru/website/data/performancearea/index.md

 </style>
 ## Operations

-Please note that software release 20.0 of the Network Manager on 04 April 2016 introduced a change to improve the accuracy of the ATFM delay calculation for operational purposes.
+<span style="color: rgb(192, 80, 77);">Please note that software release 20.0 of the Network Manager on 04 April 2016 introduced
+a change to improve the accuracy of the ATFM delay calculation for operational purposes.
 For more information on the the change in methodology
-<a href="{{ "/references/methodology/ATFM_delay_calculation.html" | prepend: site.baseurl | prepend: site.url }}">click here</a>.<br>
+<a href="{{ "/references/methodology/ATFM_delay_calculation.html" | prepend: site.baseurl | prepend: site.url }}">click here</a>.</span> <br>
 <br>
-Changes due to the Post Operations Performance Adjustment Process are not considered on this page.
-More information including the list of changes in 2016 is available from the respective <a href="http://www.eurocontrol.int/publications/post-operations-performance-adjustment-process" target="_blank">NM website</a>.
+<span style="color: rgb(192, 80, 77);">Different from the SES performance scheme, changes due to the Post Operations Performance Adjustment Process in 2016 are not considered in the ATFM delay data on this page.
+More information including the list of changes in 2016 is available from the respective <a href="http://www.eurocontrol.int/publications/post-operations-performance-adjustment-process" target="_blank">NM website</a></span> .

 ### {% img prcq-operations-enroute.png magick:resize:50x50 alt:'Operations En-route' class:'leadimg' %} Operations En-route